silviaCerby/gitbook/docs/support_and_use_cases/explore/explore-the-cerby-mobile-app.md

 ---
-description: This article describes the key benefits of the Cerby mobile app to manage your items and assets from your phone.
+description: "This article describes the key benefits of the Cerby mobile app to manage your items and assets from your phone."
 intercom_id: 9715502
 ---